Best guns in Warzone [Season 5]: Warzone weapon tier list

 PKM (S-Tier) – Best guns in Warzone

-With the nerf-into-oblivion of the previously dominant LMG (the Bruen), the venerable PKM is more than ready to step up and become the sleeper hit of Season 5.
+With the nerf-into-oblivion of the previously dominant LMG (the Bruen), the venerable PKM was more than ready to step up and become the sleeper hit of Season 5 (at least until the FiNN arrived and stole all its thunder).
 Unbelievable damage and range stats couple with fantastic handling and clean ironsights to become one of the clear strongest weapons in Warzone at the moment.
 The one caveat is that it’s big and bulky and takes ages to reload, so be sure to check out our best PKM loadout above if you want to see how best to ready yourself for battle with this superb gun.

 Grau 5.56 (S-Tier) – Best guns in Warzone